 Helps you not to miss important dates

-As a social media manager, you will have many activities to attend to.
+As a social media manager, you will have many activities to attend to first.
 When you are busy, things get lost.
 This could be something close to home, such as a product launch or company event.
 It may also be a national day conference.
 One example in Healthcare is the HETT expo in London.

 Acts as a work schedule for your content creator(s)

 If you have more than one creator, a content calendar can serve as an assignment calendar.
 Once you have the subjects of your posts, assign work based on schedules and skill sets.
-If you are like me a one-man operation, you can use it as a post diary to keep you on track.
+If you are like me a one-person operation, you can use it as a post diary to keep you on track.

 Furthermore, it will help communicate with and prevent your content creator(s) becoming overwhelmed by making sure their work is consistent.